|Bid||24.76 x 900|

-On a per-share basis, the Boston-based company said it had net income of 2 cents.
-Earnings, adjusted for non-recurring costs and stock option expense, came to 45 cents per share.
-The results topped Wall ...
+The Boston-based company said it had net income of 6 cents per share.
+Earnings, adjusted for one-time gains and costs, were 44 cents per share.
+The results topped Wall Street expectations.
+The average ...

-Carbonite, Inc. , a global leader in data protection, today announced financial results for the quarter and full year ended December 31, 2018.
-Carbonite also announced that Linda Connly, a sales and marketing veteran, has joined its Board of Directors.
+Carbonite, Inc. , a global leader in data protection, today announced financial results for the first quarter ended March 31, 2019.

 Carbonite's (CARB) first-quarter 2019 results are likely to benefit from consumer price increases and steady retention rates.

 Visit Carbonite’s booth 202 to learn how the Carbonite Data Protection Platform complements Dell technologies

 Carbonite (CARB) doesn't possess the right combination of the two key ingredients for a likely earnings beat in its upcoming report.
 Get prepared with the key expectations.